Deep Learning Service for Efficient Data Distribution Aware Sorting: Introduction

-To the best of our knowledge, this paper is the first one to provide in-depth and systematic studies for the above-mentioned questions.
-In this paper, we present a neural network based sorting algorithm, named NN-sort.
-The key idea of NN-sort is to train a neural network model over the historical data and use it to sort the future data.
-Considering the fact that it is almost impossible to train an idea neural network model that never make mistakes, data needs to be polished after it is fed to the model, so as the guarantee the correctness of sorting.
-NN-sort is designed in a three-phase architecture: the input phase, the sorting phase, and the polish phase.
-The goal of the first phase is to pre-process the input dataset such as converting each input data elements to a vector so that they can be consumed by a neural network model.
-In the second phase, a deep neural network based model is trained, which maps an input vector to a value that reflects the position of the corresponding data element in the final sorted array.
-A conflicting array is used to resolve the conflicts when different input data elements are mapped to the same position.
-The model will run for multiple iterations in the sorting phase until the size of the conflicting array is smaller than a threshold, or the number of iterations reaches a pre-defined value.
-Two arrays are generated at the end of each iteration: a roughly sorted array and a conflicting array.
-Then, the conflicting array will be used as the input of the next iteration.
-In the polish phase, the last conflict array will be sorted using the traditional sorting approach, such as Quick Sort, and then be merged with the other roughly sorted array generated in the previous iterations to produce the final result.
-As the model could map some data elements out of order, a correct method is integrated into the polish phase to guarantee final output is strictly sorted.
+\eat{ To answer these questions, we present \nnsort, a sorting algorithm designed with a three-phase architecture: the input phase, the sorting phase, and the polish phase.
+The input phase transforms the dataset, converting each data element into a vector that can be processed by a neural network model.
+In the sorting phase, a trained deep neural network model is iteratively used to map these input vectors to values representing the positions of the corresponding data elements in the final sorted array.
+A conflicting array is employed to resolve cases where different data elements are mapped to the same position.
+This phase continues until either the conflicting array's size falls below a certain threshold or the number of iterations reaches a predefined limit.
+At the end of each iteration, two arrays are generated: a roughly sorted array and a conflicting array, with the latter being fed into the next iteration.
+Once all iterations are complete, the final conflicting array is sorted using a traditional method, such as Quick Sort.
+In the polish phase, the ordered conflicting array is merged with the roughly sorted arrays from previous iterations to produce the final result.
+To ensure the final output is strictly sorted, a touch-up process is integrated into the polish phase to correct any elements that may have been slightly out of order.

+To further understand the performance of \nnsort, we analyzed its complexity using a cost model that illustrates the relationship between model accuracy and sorting performance.
+We conducted experiments with both synthetic and real-world datasets, each exhibiting different empirical distributions, to compare \nnsort's performance with that of other popular traditional sorting algorithms. }